Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-Jordan Love is a quarterback for the Green Bay Packers of the National Football League.
-He played college football at Utah State and was drafted by the Packers in the first round of the 2020 NFL Draft.
+The new starter for the Green Bay Packers after sitting behind the underachieving Aaron Rodgers since being drafted in the first round of the 2020 NFL Draft.

 Love is completely unproven and a huge risk to invest in.
-While it could pay off huge if he becomes a solid NFL starter, the opportunity may never come - and even if it does, there's no guarantee he'll succeed.
+While it could pay off huge if he succeeds as the starter, prices will plummet if he struggles or gets injured.